 Taking preparedness actions in advance of a disaster can be both effective in saving lives and assets, as well as efficient in reducing emergency response costs.
 Practitioners and forecasters have mobilized around the concept of "Early Warning Early Action" based on weather information (Alfieri et al., 2012; IFRC, 2009; Krzysztofowicz, 2001; Webster, 2013), also in light of rising risks in a changing climate (e.g., IPCC, 2012).
 In this context, there is considerable demand for decision-relevant climate and weather information.
 The humanitarian and development sectors collaborate with forecasters on early warning for disaster risk reduction, for instance in the context of the Global Framework for Climate Services (Hewitt et al., 2012) and the regional Famine Early Warning System Network (Ross et al., 2009).
-Indeed, the critical moments in between a forecast and a disaster represent an opportunity to bridge the traditional humanitarian and development spaces.

-Disaster managers have indeed been highly successful in using forecasts in cyclone-prone areas of the world: actions based on early warning systems have saved millions of lives and prevented significant damage (Galindo and Batta, 2012; Harriman, 2013; Lodree, 2011; Rogers and Tsirkunov, 2013).
+Disaster managers have indeed been highly successful in using forecasts in cyclone-prone areas of the world: actions based on 10 early warning systems have saved millions of lives and prevented significant damage (Galindo and Batta, 2012; Harriman, 2013; Lodree, 2011; Rogers and Tsirkunov, 2013).
 This is partly because people can take action when they know that a cyclone is nearly certain to strike, and cyclones can have enormous impact on society.
-In addition to cyclones, heat wave early warning systems also trigger action to reduce mortality; these are most commonly established in developed countries (Ebi et al., 2004; Fouillet et al., 2008; Knowlton et al., 2014a).
+In addition to cyclones, heat wave early warning systems also trigger action to reduce mortality; these are most commonly established in developed countries (Ebi et al., 2004; 15 Fouillet et al., 2008; Knowlton et al., 2014a).